exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 #### RZ Overview

 This Custom Theory was the first solo launch CT since SL (has it really been over 2 years!).
-RZ is a very fast, very active CT with a completion time estimated at 100 days.
+RZ is a very fast CT with a completion time estimated at 100 days.
 The function follows the Zeta function over the critical line.
 Rumors say that reaching 1e1500 will be a proof of the Riemann Hypothesis, or if you prove it yourself, we will just give you the \\(\rho\\).

-This strategies range a lot in comparison to other theories, however, RZ is not an idle theory and you must be active before about e700 \\(\rho\\).
-After e600, the entire dynamic of the thoery changes and becomes more idle in some ways and more active in others.
+Its strategies range a lot in comparison to other theories, however, RZ is not an idle theory at first and you must be active before about e700 \\(\rho\\) due to its short pubs.
+It also has a milestone swapping phase from e50 to e400 \\(\rho\\).
+After e600, the entire dynamic of the theory changes.

 #### RZ Equation Description